OpenNebula/docs/source/design_and_installation/building_your_cloud/ignc.rst

     $ echo "oneadmin:password" > ~/.one/one_auth
     $ chmod 600 ~/.one/one_auth

 .. warning:: This will set the oneadmin password on the first boot.
-From that point, you must use the ':ref:`oneuser passwd <manage_users#manage_your_own_user>`\ ' command to change oneadmin's password.
+From that point, you must use the ':ref:`oneuser passwd <manage_users>`\ ' command to change oneadmin's password.

 -  You are ready to start the OpenNebula daemons: